Living & Working

 It will also be necessary to make the registration of the car and registration of your ownership.
 This will be dealt with by the “Conservatória do Registo Automóvel” and can be made online.
 The registry certificate (“Documento Único Autómovel”) will have the details of the vehicle and of the registered owner and may be requested at any time by the police.

 In Portugal, it is mandatory to have insurance for your vehicle, so you should have an insurance policy in place, before first driving the vehicle.
-In order to have this insurance in place you should contact an insurance company.

 Buying a Property in Portugal